 Close the new valve.
 Then open the water-main shutoff valve and let the water run until all the air is out of the pipes.
 Then shut off the upper and lower faucets.
 Check the new valves for leaks.
 Turn the water heater gas valve back to 'on' or flip on the circuit breakers to the electric water heater.

-Drape the fame protection cloth over the copper tubing and tape it to the wall.
+To begin, drape the flame protection cloth over the copper tubing and tape it to the wall.
 Adjust the torch to a small fame and aim it toward the body of the valve.
 As soon as the solder melts, twist and pull the valve off the copper tubing with a pliers.

 To remove a compression-style valve, hold the valve body with an adjustable or open-end wrench, or a slip-joint pliers.
 Grab the compression nut with another wrench and turn it clockwise to loosen it.
 Then pull the valve off the copper tubing.

 Next, remove the old compression sleeve and nut.
 Grab the old sleeve with a pliers, using minimal pressure to avoid distorting the copper tubing.
 Then rotate and pull it off the tubing.
-If the sleeve is stuck, saw it (Photo 3) and break it (Photo 4).
+If the sleeve is stuck, saw it and break it.

 Can you use a push-fit valve?